A GUIDE to getting endorsed (Start-up & Innovator visa)

 - Innovator category – Whilst, the innovator category is for those with more business experience.
 Here, applicants will need minimum investment funding of £50,000.
 Those who hold this visa must work entirely on developing their business ventures and may not take on other employment outside their business.

-✅3.
-The Secret To Getting Endorse
+✅ 3.
+The Secret To Getting Endorsed

 In order to get endorsed, you will need to identify the problem specifically within the UK market and find its solution.

+Check out Reshma’s story on how she was endorsed.
 Here, the solution is your product or service which you are looking to provide.

 - You must explain how your product or service not only solves the problem but how it solves the problem better than your competitors.
-Crucially, the secret to getting endorsed is demonstrating how valuable you are to the local community, and in particular, the kind of employment you will create in the local economy.

 - Ask, what is their broader vision?
 For instance, a university’s aim is to help its students and recent graduates, whilst incubators will have a philosophy that aims to develop a particular sector.
-Rather than being generic, your business plan should have certain values, philosophy and social purpose.
+Rather than being generic, your business plan should exhibit certain values, philosophy and social purpose.